-Many cats are living longer lives, and unfortunately, are acquiring diseases that were not commonly seen in the recent past.
+Many dogs and cats are living longer than in the recent past, and unfortunately, are acquiring diseases that were not commonly seen in the recent past.
 Hypertension (high blood pressure) is one of these diseases.
-High blood pressure can be primary, where the cause is unknown.
+High blood pressure (BP) can be primary, where the cause is unknown.
 In most animals though, it is secondary to some other disease.

 The increase in blood pressure affects many organs, particularly the liver, eyes, kidneys, and heart.
 Hypertension hastens the progression of these diseases, and substantially predisposes your cat to blindness.

 Dogs can get high blood pressure due to various diseases, but we see the problem more commonly in cats, especially as they age.
 This emphasizes the need for routine exams, blood panels, and blood pressure monitoring for cats as they get older.
 Our Wellness Care page discusses this in more detail.

 High BP in cats needs to be identified and treated because it can cause your cat to go blind and seriously injure the kidneys.
 Blind cats need to be placed on a drug called Norvasc to rapidly lower the blood pressure.
 There is a chance of regaining sight with the use of this drug, especially if utilized as soon as blindness is noted.
 Cats that are on this drug should have their kidney tests monitored 2 weeks after starting Norvasc, then every 3 months.